xapian/xapian-docsprint/howtos/range_queries.rst

 mean up to 5 million, or '..750k' for up to 750 thousand.

-Similarly, it would be possible to use the same approach to create a custom :xapian-class:`ValueRangeProcessor` that could restrict to a range of years, and cope with two digit years, as our :xapian-class:`DateValueRangeProcessor` did for full dates.
+Similarly, it would be possible to use the same approach to create a custom :xapian-class:`RangeProcessor` that could restrict to a range of years, and cope with two digit years, as our :xapian-class:`DateRangeProcessor` did for full dates.

 Performance limitations
 -----------------------

-Without other terms in a query, a :xapian-class:`ValueRangeProcessor` can cause a value operation to be performed across the whole database, which means loading all the values in a given slot.
+Without other terms in a query, a :xapian-class:`RangeProcessor` can cause a value operation to be performed across the whole database, which means loading all the values in a given slot.
 On a small database, this isn't a problem, but for a large one it can have performance